sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 > ## Exercise
 >
 > What files did the previous command create?
 Use the [documentation from annovar](https://annovar.openbioinformatics.org/en/latest/user-guide/gene/) to find out more about them .
-What other databases can we annotate against?
 >
 >> ## Solution
 >>